How Often Should You Use Face Masks For Healthy Skin?

 5. Tea Face Masks

 Tea face masks are best for improving your skin health.
 They not only fight the signs of aging but also neutralize the effect of harmful free radicals.
 They also help prevent acne and pimples (5).
-Tea masks are loaded with antioxidant benefits, irrespective of the type of tea mask you are using.
+Tea masks are loaded with antioxidant benefits, irrespective of the kind of green tea face packs you are using.
 Despite their skin benefits, tea masks shouldn’t be used more than once a week.

 6. Peel-Off Face Masks